 Winners named during TSEP Annual Meeting

-To view video of the award winner, click here.
+To view video, click here.

 About the Tiffin-Seneca Economic Partnership

 Started in 1983 as the Seneca Industrial and Economic Development Corp.
 (SIEDC), the Tiffin-Seneca Economic Partnership is a private, non-profit corporation dedicated to driving positive economic, downtown, and community development in Tiffin and Seneca County, Ohio, which consistently ranks among the top communities nationally for economic development.
 Learn more about the great things going on in Tiffin and Seneca County at www.tiffinseneca.org.